Viranchee/PrivatePropertiesInProtocols/README.md

 Since the field does not exist in the protocol, the protocol extension will complain of undefined field.
 Hence to satisfy the compiler, remove that protocol extension.

-Mark that field in it's implementing class as `private`
+Mark that field in it's implementing type as `private`

 ### Step 5: There is no step 5